 Are you using substantive analytical procedures in your audits?
-Many auditors rely solely on a test of detail when a better option is available in AU-C 330.
+Many auditors rely solely on a test of detail when a better option is available.
 Substantive analytics, in some cases, provide better evidential matter.
 And they are often more efficient than a test of detail.

 This article focuses on substantive analytics.
 But before we look at what substantive analytics are and how we can use them, let's see how analytics in general are used in an audit.